grantcooksey/euler-problems/README.md

 for the PyCharm IDE within the `.idea` directory.
 To open the project, clone the repository and create a new virtual environment for the project interpreter.
 I suggest using Anaconda and have provided an environment file.
-If the environment does not yet exist, run `conda env create -f environment.yml` to create a new one or run
-`conda env update -n=env-euler -f=/path/to/environment.yml` to
-update an existing environment.
+If the environment does not yet exist, run `conda env create -f environment.yml` to create a new one or run `conda env update -n=env-euler -f=/path/to/environment.yml` to update an existing environment.

 ### PyCharm

-In project settings, the project interpreter must be named "**Python 2.7.12 Euler**" in order to work with the configuration provided.
+In project settings, the project interpreter must be named "**Python 2.7**" in order to work with the configuration provided.
 The interpreter path should point to your virtual environment and can local or remote.
 This is a hack since the configuration files require this name in the module library.